View More Images

 Total elevation gain: 221m (725ft).

-Day 3 Ikeda – Omachi – Hakuba
+Day 3 Omachi Onsen– Omachi – Hakuba

 We next board a train from the local railway station for a short transfer to the shore of the first of three lakes, Kisaki-ko, that we skirt today.
-From here on, the mountains close in further, the valley narrows, and as the plateau finally tapers out we begin our significant first climb of the tour.
+From here on the mountains close in further, the valley narrows and, as the plateau finally tapers out, we begin our significant first climb of the tour.
 Cresting a low pass the next two lakes, Nakazuna-ko and Aoki-ko, follow in quick succession.
 En route we stop to enjoy a picnic lunch.

 We end our walk at the source spring of Himekawa, a crystal clear river that flows north to the Sea of Japan and intersects frequently with the Salt Road for the rest of our tour.
 From here a short transfer by vehicle brings us to our accommodation in Hakuba, an internationally famed ski resort that hosted the 1998 Winter Olympics.
-We are now deep in the Japan’s Northern Alps where, in winter, snowfall reaches 11 meters and more.
+We are now deep in Japan’s Northern Alps where, in winter, snowfall reaches 11 meters and more.
 During our visit, however, the snow has retreated to the peaks of the highest mountains providing us with classic alpine views.

 Accommodation: Lodge with onsen hot spring baths.